Education New Voices

 1. 1-2 examples of past work in programming, curating, and/or project development

-This can include audio/video links (max.
-3 minutes – indicate time code), images, house programs, program notes, promotional materials, etc. Briefly describe why you have selected these samples.
+Can be audio/video links (max.
+3 minutes – indicate time code), house programs, program notes, promotional materials, etc. Briefly describe why you have selected these samples.

 1. 1-page project pitch (PDF format)